rs/rest-layer/README.md

 | `OnInit`     | A function to be executed when the resource is created.
 The function gets the current value of the field (after `Default` has been set if any) and returns the new value to be set.
 | `OnUpdate`   | A function to be executed when the resource is updated.
 The function gets the current (updated) value of the field and returns the new value to be set.
 | `Params`     | Params defines the list of parameters allowed for this field.
 See [Field Parameters](#field-parameters) section for some examples.
-| `Handler`    | Handler defines function able change the field's value depending on the passed parameters.
+| `Handler`    | Handler defines a function able to change the field's value depending on the passed parameters.
 See [Field Parameters](#field-parameters) section for some examples.
 | `Validator`  | A `schema.FieldValidator` to validate the content of the field.
 | `Dependency` | A query using `filter` format created with ``schema.Q(`{"field": "value"}`)``.
 If the query doesn't match the document, the field generates a dependency error.
 | `Filterable` | If `true`, the field can be used with the `filter` parameter.
 You may want to ensure the backend database has this field indexed when enabled.
 Some storage handlers may not support all the operators of the filter parameter, see their documentation for more information.